analysiscenter/radio/docs/source/intro/pipelines.rst

 of cancerous crops.
 Parameter ``histo`` controls the distribution which is used for sampling locations of random (noncancerous) crops.
-Although ``histo`` accepts any 3d-histogram, we advise to use `histogram based on distribution of cancer location  <Calculation of cancer location distribution>`_.
+Although ``histo`` accepts any 3d-histogram, we advise to use `histogram based on distribution of cancer location  <#calculation-of-cancer-location-distribution>`_.

 You can chain ``pipeline`` with some additional actions for training, say, ``DenseNoduleNet``: